Helping you comply with the GDPR / UK Data Protection Act 2018

 Materials from recent meetings (available to full BHBIA members only):

-- Compliance Dos and Don’ts when Using Secondary Data for UK Healthcare BI - 25 Jan 2019 - webinar recording and slides
+- Navigating Ethics and Compliance in Modern Data Analytics - Jan 2022 - webinar recording and slides

 Other GDPR resources to help you:

 Updated versions of the forms from the appendix section of the Legal and Ethical Guidelines) in Word format for ease of use.View details / download pro formas

 Our Privacy & Data Protection FAQ resource is a selection of real-life GDPR queries from members and the responses from our Ethics Advisor.
 It supplements the Legal and Ethical Guidelines and the GDPR Guides on this page, but does not cover all topics, so please check the main resources first.View the FAQ